 Depending on the circumstances, if you find that due to a decrease in your rental income you are unable to meet your home loan repayments please apply for financial assistance here, or contact us on 1300 650 931 to discuss your situation and the options which may be available to you.

-Typically, a “payment holiday” is a temporary suspension to your loan repayments because of temporary financial stress.
+Typically, a ‘payment holiday’ is a temporary suspension to your loan repayments because of financial stress.

-At Pepper, you can apply to us for either a reduction to your loan repayment amount for a set period or a repayment break which involves putting a pause on making scheduled repayments on your home loan for a set period of time.
+At Pepper Money, you can apply to us for either a reduction to your loan repayment amount for a set period or a repayment break which involves putting a pause on making scheduled repayments on your home loan for a set period of time.

-If you have applied for assistance with Pepper and we agree to pause your repayments, your scheduled repayments will likely increase once the repayment break has ended to ensure that your loan is repaid within the remaining loan term.
+If you have applied for assistance with Pepper Money and we agree to pause your repayments, your scheduled repayments will likely increase once the repayment break has ended, to make sure that your loan is still repaid within the remaining loan term.

 Please take the time to read about the hardship process and repayment holiday terms here in our Fact Sheet.

 If your income has been reduced temporarily, such as one spouse losing a job and leaving you with only one income, you may be able to apply for a temporary reduction in your scheduled repayments.

 In this situation, we will ask you to confirm a repayment amount that you can comfortably repay during the temporary reduction in your scheduled repayments.
 You can apply for a reduction to your scheduled repayments here.

 If you have been “stood down” and are experiencing any of the situations below, please apply for assistance here: